-You will submit a report and all your code using the submit command (a submit directory will be created before the deadline).
+You will submit a report and all your code using the submit command.
 The submission combines labs 3 and 4 and you will compare the two models you investigated.

 Present your data in a way that makes it easier for the reader to draw conclusions.
 In the report, write a brief (a few paragraphs) description of what you did, design choices or assumptions you made (if any) and what you could infer from your results.
 Document your code so that the grader can easily follow what you are doing.